Featured graphic by Joanna Ho

 Michael Kors Capri Holdings has ambitions beyond the stateside.
 Donatella’s brand is proudly Italian, and online chatter signaled that there was great stress in the association with a brand so American.
 Whereas Coach’s new holding company, Tapestry Inc., seems content with amassing market share in North America (staying clear of Europe’s corporations), it isn’t far-fetched to see Capri Holdings attempt to expand the Versace brand to rival the Guccis and Saint Laurents of the world.

-Luxury conglomerates are ultimately a way for brands to exploit different markets and are never about any sort of company synergy.
-Tapestry recognizes this, with most customers not even realizing that Coach owns Kate Spade; each brand develops on its own, as Coach continues to upscale, Spade’s attempts to stabilize at the mid-price range, and Stuart Weitzman stays firmly in high-end footwear.
+Luxury conglomerates are ultimately a way for individual brands to exploit different markets; at Tapestry, most shoppers don’t realize that Coach owns Kate Spade.
 I wonder, however, if the good people over at MK would ever dare try a new strategy.
 Design-wise, I don’t see Versace straying from what it does best, but it doesn’t seem possible that it would continue as-is under MK; they clearly have some radical business plan, or they wouldn’t have dropped two billion.

 A few days after the deal was announced, it was revealed that Capri would be prioritizing the opening of over 100 new Versace stores.
 They risk making the same mistake Michael Kors did with rapid expansion and product diffusion.
 Granted, there is quite a difference in the price points between a Versace shirt and an MK one, but if Capri dreams of continuing as America’s first transatlantic luxury group, they’re going to need a better business plan and more companies under their corporate umbrella.

 It’s been a few months now and just outside of Toronto, a Versace premium outlet is already up and running.
 Gianni Versace must have been rolling over in his grave when the deal broke, but we can at least wait and see what Capri does next.
-Versace, while not the most profitable brand in the world, means something to a lot of people.
-It represents luxe aspirations and a jet-set life that Michael Kors wishes they could reach; all that remains is to see if MK’s superior physical infrastructure can be used to help the Italian house.
+Versace, while not the most profitable brand in the world represents luxe aspirations and a jet-set life that Michael Kors peddles to the masses; all that remains is to see if MK’s superior physical infrastructure can be used to help the Italian house.